Gevo Inc. (GEVO) Shares Down Despite Recent Market Volatility

 Sponsored

 The average price point forecasted by analysts for Gevo Inc. (GEVO) is $6.89, which is $1.64 above the current market price.
-The public float for GEVO is 230.16M, and currently, short sellers hold a 20.02% ratio of that float.
-The average trading volume of GEVO on March 28, 2023 was 6.48M shares.
+The public float for GEVO is 230.16M, and currently, short sellers hold a 20.02% ratio of that floaft.
+The average trading volume of GEVO on March 31, 2023 was 6.39M shares.

 GEVO’s Market Performance